 The arts do not replace science, and are not reducible to the concerns of the sciences, but they are part of the process of enhancing creativity and imagining new futures.

-Prof. Luiz Oosterbeek, the co-coordinator of Arts and Society
+Prof. Luiz Oosterbeek, president of CIPSH

 Culture consists of the ideas, customs, art, and social behavior of a particular people or society.
 It is a plurality of beliefs, rites, traditions, esthetics, ethics, and histories.
 Nowhere on earth are people without language or art.
 Art and artists bridge the gaps between people, continents, cultures, civilizations, and time.
 The arts mirror the endeavors and oeuvres of humanity.
 The arts are an ongoing research into the nature of human beings and of their environment.
 To quote from Tanella Boni’s keynote address during the WHC, the arts have an essential role in “the preservation of the humanity of the human,” and are at the heart of what is meant by the humanities.
 An artist’s responsibility does not lie solely in aesthetic research.
 Each person has a responsibility to provide people with new ways to discover the world—to influence, to provoke, to propose and to generate reflexive criticisms.